Chris Brazzell: 2002 season

 Brazzell played in 11 games in his second season, finishing fourth among Edmonton wide receivers with 30 receptions for 546 yards and three touchdowns.
 One of his personal highlights was a 101-yard reception for a touchdown from Jason Maas in a 27–21 season-opening win against the Calgary Stampeders.
 He continued to make big plays in the post-season, registering 4 receptions for 79 yards in a 33–30 Western Final against Winnipeg.
 In the 25–16 Grey Cup loss against Montreal, he had three receptions for 65 yards.

 2003 season

 Brazzell signed with the BC Lions as a free agent on March 25.
 He played in all 18 games for B.C. that season.
 He finished second on team, and sixth in the CFL, with 1,111 yards on 68 catches including six receiving touchdowns.
 He registered five 100-yard receiving games.
 He had perhaps his best game of the season in the Lions' 26–20 victory on September 20 against the Winnipeg Blue Bombers when seven receptions for 157 yards.

-He had the first multi-to game of his CFL career when he hauled in a pair of scores in the Lions' August 22 victory against the Hamilton Tiger-Cats.
+He had the first multi-TD game of his CFL career when he hauled in a pair of scores in the Lions' August 22 victory against the Hamilton Tiger-Cats.
 Brazzell had two catches for 11 yards in the Lions' 28–7 Eastern Semifinal loss in Toronto.